aosabook/500lines/pedometer/chapter.md

 The `chebyshev_filter` method returns an array containing the resulting time series.

-We implement the low-pass filter in code by first instantiating an `output_data` array with zeros at index 0 and 1, so that the equation has inital values to work with.
-Then, we loop through the remaining indeces of the `input_data` time series, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.
+We implement the low-pass filter in code by first instantiating an `output_data` array with zeros at index 0 and 1, so that the equation has initial values to work with.
+Then, we loop through the remaining indices of the `input_data` time series, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.

 The `chebyshev_filter` method is another example of *separation of concerns*.
 Since we know we'll need to implement a low-pass filter more than once in our code, we leave the knowledge of how to do that in one method only.
 The rest of our code need only know how to call the method and pass in the appropriate `coefficients` for the `input_data` it needs filtered.
 If there is ever a bug in the filtering code, we only need to fix it in the `chebyshev_filter` method.